fabric8io/docker-maven-plugin/doc/manual/external-configuration.md

 * **docker.assembly.ignorePermissions** If set to `true` existing file permissions are ignored when creating the assembly archive
-* **docker.assembly.dockerFileDir** specifies a directory containing an external Dockerfile that will be used to create the image
+* **docker.assembly.dockerFileDir** specifies a directory containing an external Dockerfile that will be used to create the image.
+This is deprecated please use `docker.dockerFileDir` or `docker.dockerFile` instead.
 * **docker.nocache** Don't use Docker's build cache.This can be overwritten by setting a system property `docker.nocache` when running Maven.
 * **docker.bind.idx** Sets a list of paths to bind/expose in the container